History of the Vancouver Canucks: Jim Benning era (2014–2021)

 The 2018–19 season saw the debut of the Canucks' 2017 first-round draft pick, Elias Pettersson.
 Pettersson broke the Canucks' record for points by a rookie, set by Ivan Hlinka (1981–82) and matched by Pavel Bure (1991–92), and finished with 66 points to lead all NHL rookies, winning the Calder Trophy.

 The franchise celebrated its 50th season in the NHL, the 2019–20 season, with a ceremony at the home opener on October 9, 2019.
 Bo Horvat was named the 14th captain in team history, following a 1-year hiatus without a captain with the retirement of the long-time captain Henrik Sedin.
 The 2019–20 season also saw the rookie campaign of Quinn Hughes, who finished the regular season with 8 goals, 45 assists for 53 points in 68 games, finishing the runner-up in Calder voting.
 On February 12, 2020, Daniel and Henrik Sedin's numbers 22 and 33 were raised to the rafters before a game against the Chicago Blackhawks.
 On March 12, 2020, the Canucks and the NHL's season were suspended due to the COVID-19 pandemic.
 The Canucks won their first postseason series in 9 years in the 2020 Qualifying Round by defeating the Minnesota Wild before knocking off the St. Louis Blues in six games in the first round.
 They were then eliminated by the Vegas Golden Knights in seven games.

 General manager Jim Benning, head coach Travis Green, assistant coach Nolan Baumgartner, and assistant general manager John Weisbrod were fired on December 5, 2021, after an 8–15–2 start to the 2021–22 NHL season.
 On the same day, Bruce Boudreau was named the 20th head coach of the Canucks.

 Jim Rutherford era (2021–present)

 On December 9, 2021, Jim Rutherford was named president of hockey operations and interim general manager.
 He hired Patrik Allvin as general manager on January 26, 2022.
+The Canucks missed both the 2022 and 2023 playoffs.
+During the latter season, they hired Rick Tocchet as coach.

+The 2023–24 season was the first season with Hughes as captain and the first full season with Tocchet as head coach.
+With low expectations from fans and media at the start of the season, the team unexpectedly won their first division title since 2013, and their first-ever Pacific Division title.
+The Canucks qualified for the playoffs for the first time since the expanded playoffs in 2020 and played their first playoff games in Vancouver since 2015.
+The Canucks defeated their first round opponent, the wild card Nashville Predators in six games, but lost their second round series in seven games to the Edmonton Oilers.
+Following the season, Tocchet was announced as the winner of the Jack Adams Award and Hughes won the James Norris Memorial Trophy.